Your Opportunity to Serve

 Lay Ministry Visitors

-At the request of the pastor, Lay Ministry Visitors offer a home visit to members of the congregation who are in times of transition, such as a birth or death in the family, new members of the church, loss of job, upcoming or recent surgery.
+At the request of the pastor, Lay Ministry Visitors offer a home visit (in the time of Covid, a phone call) to members of the congregation who are in times of transition, such as a birth or death in the family, new members of the church, loss of job, upcoming or recent surgery.
 Whether these events are joyous or painful, Visitors seek to offer compassionate, advice-free, judgment-free listening.
 By offering our presence and our affirmation, Visitors try to embody the caring and concern of South Church and of God.
-This ministry meets once a month.

 Racial Justice Action Group